HassiellSaucedo/NodeBackend101/streams/readme.md

 `node streams/big_server.js`

-when te server is running, use this code to see the big file contents:
+when the server is running, use this code to see the big file contents:

 `curl -l localhost:3000`

-- use this command to execute the  example code:
+- use this command to execute the stream-server example code:

 `node streams/stream-server.js`

-when te server is running, use this code to see the big file contents:
+when the server is running, use this code to see the big file contents:

 `curl -l localhost:3000`

+- use this command to execute the writable-stream example code:

+`node streams/writable-stream.js`

+- use this command to execute the readable-stream example code:

+`node streams/readable-stream.js `

+- use this command to execute the readable-stream example code:

+`node streams/readable-stream-on-demand.js`